 How To Asses Your Myrtle Beach Property Tax

-There are two things to consider when figuring out what your taxes will be on your property.
-If it is an investment property, second home, vacant land, or commercial property the taxes will be figured at 6% (This is not 6% of the assessed value, so don’t fall out of your chair).
-Say you own a vacant lot in Myrtle Beach in Horry County that has an assessed value of $90,000.
-Your taxes would be figured by multiplying the assessed value $90,000 x 6% x .2630 (2016 Horry County with City of Myrtle Beach millage rate) = $1,420.20 will be the amount of property taxes due each year.
+We don't actually mean 6% of the assessed value though, so don’t fall out of your chair!
+Here’s what it means: if you own a vacation rental condo in Myrtle Beach in Horry County that has an assessed value of $150,0000, your taxes would be figured by multiplying the assessed value $150,000 x 6% x .2630 (2017 Horry County with City of Myrtle Beach millage rate).
+So, this equals out to just =$2,367.00 in property taxes each year.

-$90,000 (assessed value)
+$250,000 (assessed value)

-X .0759 ( 2016 Horry County and City of Myrtle Beach millage rate)
+x .0764 (2017 Horry County and City of Myrtle Beach millage rate)

 Start Your Home Search Today